 All influent and effluent samples will be collected and shipped by the participating WWTPs.
-CDPR will provide sampling bottles, shipping coolers, and prepaid shipping labels.
-Collection methods will follow methods consistent with individual plant collection protocols using 24-hour composite (either flow-weighted or time-weighted) for influent and effluent samples.
-If composite sampling is not feasible, "grab" samples may be accepted.
-Samples will be collected in 125 ml and 250 ml amber glass bottles.
-Specifically, WWTPs will be asked to collect 500 ml of influent (4 x 125 ml bottles) and 1,500 ml of effluent (6 x 250 ml bottles) per monitoring event.
-Influent and effluent sampling will be conducted up to three times at each of the participating WWTPs (Table 3) per year.
-CDPR may coordinate the timing of sample collection to ensure all samples within the same sampling event are collected within a similar time frame.
+Sampling bottles, shipping coolers, and prepaid shipping labels will be provided by CDPR.
+Collection methods will follow methods consistent with individual plant collection protocols using 24-hour composite (either flow-weighted or time-weighted) for influent and effluent samples, when available.
+If composite sampling is not feasible, "grab" samples will be accepted.
 Influent samples will be collected after the preliminary filtration and before primary treatment.
 Effluent samples will be collected at the end stage of physical treatment, but may be taken prior to the disinfection step.
-Influent and effluent samples will be shipped on ice within 24 hours of collection using CDPR-provided coolers and shipping labels to DTSC's Environmental Chemistry Laboratory in Pasadena for analysis.
-Additionally, effluent samples will be analyzed for total organic carbon (TOC), dissolved organic carbon (DOC), and total suspended solids
+For each sampling event, participating plants will be asked to complete a chain-of-custody (COC) record provided by CDPR, which will include space to record details such as sampling date/time and collection method.
+Samples will be collected in 125 ml and 250 ml amber glass bottles provided by CDPR.
+Specifically, most WWTPs will be asked to collect 500 ml of influent (4 x 125 ml bottles) and 1,500 ml of effluent (6 x 250 ml bottles) per monitoring event (the different volumes of influent and effluent are necessary due to differences in the analytical methods used for these two sample types).
+One WWTP per sampling event may be asked to collect an additional 125 ml influent sample for laboratory quality control purposes.

-(TSS).
+Influent and effluent samples will be shipped on ice within 24 hours of collection using CDPRprovided coolers and prepaid shipping labels to DTSC's Environmental Chemistry Laboratory in Pasadena for pesticide analysis.
+Additionally, effluent samples will be analyzed by SWPP staff for total organic carbon (TOC), dissolved organic carbon (DOC), and total suspended solids (TSS).
 Additional water quality parameters and details specific to collected sample (i.e., daily flow data) may be provided by individual WWTPs.
-A chain-of-custody record will be completed and accompany each sample.